wsbc-coin/WSBC-ChatBots/README.md

 ### Running
 Run bot using `dotnet WsbcDiscordBot.dll` command.
 Alternatively if published to .exe, simply run the executable.

+## Versioning
+The bot's version will be automatically displayed in its help command.
+To update version, update Package version in **WSBC.DiscordBot** project, or change value of `<Version>` in [.csproj file](WSBC.DiscordBot/WSBC.DiscordBot.csproj).

 ## License
 Copyright (c) 2021 TehGM and WallStreetBetsCoin Developers